 Making a Report

-A person filing a report will be provided a copy of the Bluffton University Sexual Misconduct Policy.
+A person filing a report will be provided a copy of the Policy.

-Instances of sexual misconduct may violate both university policy and the law.
+Instances of sexual misconduct may violate both university Policy and the law.
 As a result, the university encourages victims to pursue their complaints through both the university’s processes and the criminal justice system.
-The Bluffton Police Department, which can be reached at (419) 358-2961, can explain the procedures for pursuing a criminal investigation.
+The Bluffton Police Department, which can be reached at 419-358-4050, can explain the procedures for pursuing a criminal investigation.
 The Bluffton Police Department will investigate every incident reported to it to determine if a crime has been committed.

-The university has the authority to institute an administrative complaint against any student, faculty member, administrator or staff if a violation of the sexual misconduct policy occurs.
+The university has the authority to institute an administrative complaint against any student, faculty member, administrator, or staff member if a violation of the Policy occurs.

 Because sexual misconduct can constitute both a violation of university policy and criminal activity, the university encourages people to report alleged acts promptly to the Bluffton Police Department.
 In addition to helping ensure protection for the campus community, criminal investigations may be useful in gathering of relevant evidence, particularly forensic evidence.

-University proceedings will be instituted against a person charged with conduct that potentially violates both the criminal law and the sexual misconduct policy without regard to the pendency of civil or criminal litigation.
+University proceedings will be instituted against a person charged with conduct that potentially violates both the criminal law and the Policy without regard to the pendency of civil or criminal litigation.
 University proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
-Determinations made or sanctions imposed by the university will not necessarily be subject to change because criminal charges arising out of the same facts giving rise to violation of university policy were dismissed, reduced or resolved in favor of or against the criminal law defendant.
+Determinations made or sanctions imposed by the university will not necessarily be subject to change because criminal charges arising out of the same facts giving rise to violation of university policy were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

 Amnesty for Those Who Report Sexual Misconduct

 The university encourages reporting and seeks to remove any barriers to reporting by making the procedures for reporting transparent and straightforward.
-The university recognizes that an individual who has been drinking alcohol or using drugs at the time of an act of sexual misconduct may be hesitant to make a report because of potential consequences for her/his/own conduct.
-An individual who reports sexual misconduct, either as a reporting party or a third-party witness, will not be subject to disciplinary action by the university for her/his own personal consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
+The university recognizes that an individual who has been violating other campus policies (alcohol, drug, open hours, etc.) at the time of an act of sexual misconduct may be hesitant to make a report because of potential consequences for her/his own conduct.
+An individual who reports sexual misconduct, either as a Reporting Party or a third-party witness, will not be subject to disciplinary action by the university for her/his own personal violation of campus policy at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
 The university may, however, initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.

 Privacy of Information

-The Title IX coordinator or designee will seek consent from the reporting party before beginning a formal investigation.
-If the reporting party requests confidentiality or asks that the report not be pursued, the university will take reasonable steps to investigate and respond to the report consistent with the request for confidentiality or the request not to pursue an investigation.
+The Title IX Coordinator or designee will seek consent from the Reporting Party before beginning a formal investigation.
+If the Reporting Party requests confidentiality or asks that the report not be pursued, the university will take all reasonable steps to investigate and respond to the report consistent with the request for confidentiality or the request not to pursue an investigation.
 The university will evaluate such requests in the context of its responsibility to provide a safe and nondiscriminatory environment for all members of the community.
-Thus, the university may weigh the request for confidentiality against factors including but not limited to the following: the seriousness of the alleged harassment; the reporting party’s age; whether there have been other harassment complaints about the same individual; and the alleged harasser’s rights to receive information about the allegations if the information is maintained by the school as an “education record” under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g; 34 C.F.R.
+Thus, the university may weigh the request for confidentiality against factors including but not limited to the following: the seriousness of the alleged harassment; the Reporting Party’s age; whether there have been other harassment complaints about the same individual; and the alleged harasser’s rights to receive information about the allegations if the information is maintained by the school as an “education record” under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g; 34 C.F.R.
 Part 99.15